marsthetechie/guinea-quiz/README.md

 At this moment our database has four types of guinea pigs: The American, The Abyssinian, The Peruvian and The Silkie.
 There will be more pigs added.

+## Preview

+To preview and try this app, visit https://marsthetechie.github.io/guinea-quiz/ .